daveStothers/learning/techTest/README.md

 - You may need to wait for the issues to load
 - Select your issue from the scrollable list, and view the detail below
 - To close/reopen the ticket click the `Close ticket`/`reopen ticket`button.
+- You can filter the issues with the button at the top `All tickets` to show only open or closed tickets.

 To modify the ticket otherwise, including assigning a user to it,
 - Click update ticket